Oxenfree: Reception

 Oxenfree was positively reviewed by critics, each version of the game receiving "generally favorable" reviews according to Metacritic.
 Wired wrote that "Oxenfree shows some smart thinking about the relationship between games and players", and that as Night School's first game, it was an "auspicious debut".
 Destructoid praised the game for taking inspiration from old movies but still being "anything but generic", writing: "It dials into its own style and mood, tapping into something very heartfelt and special.
 It might just be the best 'horror' game I've played in years."
 Polygons reviewer offered a less enthusiastic take, writing that despite offering many promising attributes, "I finished Oxenfree with my mouth agape, feeling wholly unsatisfied."

 The game's audiovisual presentation was commonly considered a strength of the game.
 Destructoid called the game's watercolor art style "gorgeous".
 Electronic Gaming Monthly favorably contrasted Oxenfrees traditional media style with the much more common retro pixel styling of indie games.
 The magazine and others also favorably highlighted the contrast between the watercolor look of the environment and the sharp, digital effects of the paranormal; Electronic Gaming Monthly called it a "massive success" while Destructoid noted the usual softness of the visuals made the intrusion of digital elements feel more unnerving.

 Reviewers felt that the naturalistic dialogue of Oxenfree was a strength.
 Polygon credited Oxenfree for not relying on lazy or clichéd speech, and GameSpot highlighted the interplay between characters that deepened as the game progressed.
 IGN in contrast felt that characters such as Ren had grating or stilted dialogue.
 GamesTM and The A.V.
 Club credited the game with delivering organic dialogue options that lacked any clear good or bad associations.
-Reviewers such as VideoGamer.com's Tom Orry felt the script sometimes failed to convey realistic panic or distress of the characters in their exceptional circumstances.
+Reviewers such as VideoGamer.coms Tom Orry felt the script sometimes failed to convey realistic panic or distress of the characters in their exceptional circumstances.
 IGNs reviewer noted that despite her efforts, some dialogue choices unavoidably hurt relationships in the game.
 "It's an important reminder that you can't "win" social situations, and that kept Oxenfree's supernatural plot points grounded in reality", she wrote.
 Game Informer considered the opaque results of choices an occasional hindrance, with the opposite reactions of expected actions feeling "wrong".
 In contrast, GameSpot appreciated that some consequences of dialogue choices did not become clear until much later in the game, encouraging repeat playthroughs to try different approaches.

 Polygon named the game among the decade's best.